What We Are Learn On This Post

 - Top Down Approach – estimate the cost for each test case and then sum all these together

-- Bottom Up Approach – estimate total test costs by taking into account all subscores of the test case evaluation matrix.
+- Bottom-Up Approach – estimate total test costs by considering all test case evaluation matrix subscores.

-- Hybrid Approach – use a top-down approach for low value tests, and a bottom-down approach for medium to high value tests.
+- Hybrid Approach – use a top-down approach for low-value tests and a bottom-up approach for medium to high-value tests.

 Software Quality Metric